Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Parallel- coupling circuit: derivation of dressed TL modes and coupling constants

 \subsection{Diagonalization of dressed TL Hamiltonian}

 Here we derive the Hamiltonian for the system coupled via a parallel-$\sLC$ circuit to a TL, as shown in Fig.~\ref{fig:filters}(b).
-In this analyis, we diagonalize the TL part of the coupled system, and as a result we obtain the dressed TL modes \Eqs{eqP:TLmode}--\eqref{eqP:TLmodephase} which satisfy the orthogonality conditions \Eqs{eqP:orthogonality_alpha}--\eqref{eqP:orthogonality_beta}.
+In this analyis, we diagonalize the TL part of the coupled system, and as a result we obtain the dressed TL modes \Eqs{eqP:TLmode}--\eqref{eqP:TLmodephase}.
 This analysis is analogous to a procedure employed in Ref.~\cite{ParraRodriguezETAL2018}.

 In a discretized representation of the TL, as shown in Fig.~\ref{fig:LCresonator_parallelLcCccoupled__discreteTL}, the system Lagrangian reads

 where $a$ is the size of the TL unit cell.

 Assuming that the system of interest can be represented as a linear oscillator, plus a nonlinear potential, see Fig.~\ref{fig:LCresonator_parallelLcCccoupled__discreteTL},